Institute of Slavic, East European, and Eurasian Studies

 The Institute of Slavic, East European, and Eurasian Studies serves as the focal point at the University of California at Berkeley for students and faculty who conduct research and teaching on the geographic region of the former Soviet Union and Eastern Europe.
 Currently the Institute has 45 core UCB faculty members and over 150 affiliated graduate students.
 Read more...

-We are pleased to present our Spring 2013 issue of the ISEEES newsletter, including articles by BPS Executive Director Edward W. Walker and Ph.D. candidate Sarah Cramsey .
+We are pleased to present our Fall 2013 issue of the ISEEES newsletter, including articles by Marcy McCullaugh, Ph.D. candidate in Political Science, and Sarah Garding, Ph.D. in Political Science.

 If you are interested in joining the ISEEES email listserv and receiving announcements about upcoming events and conferences, as well as notification of new podcasts and newsletters, send an email to: iseees [at] berkeley [dot] edu

 Podcast of Sergei Guriev's Lecture at UC Berkeley Available Now!